Charles de Limburg Stirum: Life

 Charles was born in Huldenberg, Belgium, and was the second son of Count Evrard Philippe de Limburg Stirum (29 October 1868 – 8 May 1938) and Louise, Baroness Gericke d'Herwijnen (17 April 1881 - 6 September 1969).
 He was later adopted by his aunt, Countess Marie de Limburg-Stirum who was without descent, to inherit the castle of Bois Saint Jean in the South of Belgium.

 During World War II, he fought as a captain with the Belgian panzer troops and was made prisoner by the Germans.
 After being released, he took an active part in the armed resistance against the occupier.
 Bois Saint Jean became an important drop point of material and arms to the Belgian resistance.
-During the Von Rundstedt Offensive in the Winter of 1944, Bois Saint Jean was overtaken by the Germans and used as local headquarter.
+During the Von Rundstedt Offensive in the winter of 1944, Bois Saint Jean was overtaken by the Germans and used as local headquarter.
 The US Army Air Force bombed it to the ground in January 1945.
 After the war, he rebuilt the castle of Bois Saint Jean, though in a different style than the original building.

 Charles de Limburg Stirum served as Senator, then was appointed Grand Master of the King Leopold III after King Leopold's abdication.
 He held this office until 1971.

 He died in Brussels on 14 June 1989.

-Marriage and Descent
+Marriage and descent

-On 13 June 1932 in Křimice (Bohemia) he married Marie Kunigunde, Princess of Lobkowicz (1906-2005), a daughter of Jaroslav, 11th Prince of Lobkowicz, Duke of Roudnice (26 March 1877 - 24 October 1953) and Countess Marie-Thérèse of Beaufort-Spontin (6 August 1885 - 22 February 1942).
+On 13 June 1932 in Křimice (Bohemia) he married Princess Marie Kunigunde of Lobkowicz (1906-2005), a daughter of Jaroslav, 11th Prince of Lobkowicz, Duke of Roudnice (26 March 1877 - 24 October 1953) and Countess Marie-Thérèse of Beaufort-Spontin (6 August 1885 - 22 February 1942).